-There are now 35 days till Christmas.
+There’s now 35 days till Christmas.
 The good news for online retailers is that, thanks to the Internet, there are also 34 shopping days till Christmas.
 Once you factor in order fulfilment times and shipping delays, it probably amounts to less than let, so let’s err on the side of caution and say 30.
 30 days of online Christmas shopping left, including the increasingly popular Black Friday and Cyber Monday, and whatever other mid- to late-December offers you have scheduled.
 That gives you plenty of time to achieve maximum transactions and record revenues.

 As online retailers prepare for the busiest time of the year, few realise that the difference between Christmas success and business disaster can be less than £3,000.